dragon-scale/dragon-scale/README.md

 - 👋 Hi, I’m @dragon-scale
-- 👀 I’m interested in redteaming
+- 👀 I’m interested in security and networking
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...